We Offer Virtual, Phone and in-Person Consultations

 If the repo man can’t find the property, sooner or later the creditor will go to court and get an order (usually called “Replevin”) requiring you to give the property back to them.
 Don’t ignore that court order.

 The creditor cant send you to jail, but the judge can.
-BUT if a repo man or a debt collector ever threatens to have you arrested or to call the Sheriff on you call me immediately, because they may have just violated the Fair Debt Collection Practices Act, which would give you the right to sue them (at no cost to you).
+BUT if a repo man or a debt collector ever threatens to have you arrested or to call the Sheriff on you call me immediately, because they may have just violated the Fair Debt Collection Practices Act, which would give you the right to sue them (at little cost to you).

 Filing a bankruptcy stops all repossession efforts.
-If the repossession has already happened, you can get the property back by filing a Chapter 13, as long as the property has not been sold, and assuming the arithmetic works out (and it usually does).
+If the repossession has already happened, you can usually get the property back by filing a Chapter 13, as long as the property has not been sold, and assuming the arithmetic works out (and it usually does).

 What Happens After the Repo

 The car must be sold at a “commercially reasonable sale.”
 That means that they cannot just give the car away, or sell it to themselves for next-to-nothing.
 They must try to sell it for as much as anyone could normally get in that situation.
 Typically, they will hold an auction where a few people might bid as much as the wholesale price, but never more.
 Wholesale price is a lot less than what you would normally pay.
-Its the price that car dealers sell cars to each other for.
+It’s the price that car dealers sell cars to each other for.
 It is often the trade-in price that you get from the dealer for your old car when you buy a new car from them.
 But the sale price is usually even less than that.

 Many people think that once their car has been repossessed and sold, that’s the end of it.
 That might be true in some cases, but most of the time the outstanding debt is more on the car than it is worth.
 For example, your car might be worth $10,000.00, but you might owe $15,000.00.
 We call that being “upside-down” on the car.
 If the creditor sells it at auction for $10,000.00, you still owe him the other $5,000.00.
 The papers that you signed when you first bought the car say that, and a lot more.
+Plus they will almost always demand that you pay their collection costs as well, which could add as much as one-third to the total.

 After the repo sale, the remaining debt is no longer secured, but they can still sue you for that money, and they usually will, unless you work something out with them before it gets to that point, or unless you file bankruptcy in the meantime.
 You may also have to pay them for all of their court costs and attorney fees, which are typically one-third of whatever the balance is.
 In this example, that would add almost $2,000.00 to the $5,000.00 debt.
 They will get a judgment against you for roughly $7,000.00, and they will then try to garnish your paycheck, go after your bank account, or take any other legal collection action.

 So you not only lose your car; you still have to pay for part of it, too.
 It doesn’t always happen exactly like this, but it usually does.
-If you go to General Sessions Court at 140 Adams Ave. any day of the week, there will be at least one courtroom where most of the docket is taken up with cases involving car dealers taking judgment against people for cars that were repossessed, or even voluntarily returned.
+If you go to General Sessions Court at 140 Adams Ave. any day of the week, there will be at least one courtroom where most of the docket is taken up with cases involving car dealers taking judgments against people for cars that were repossessed, or even voluntarily returned.
 (Voluntarily returning a car is usually treated exactly like a repo.)
 Most of those people had no idea that they could still be sued after the creditor had taken the car back.

 Note: if you have been sued by a company other than the original finance company there is a good chance that they cannot prove that you legally owe that debt.
 You may be able to win that lawsuit, but you have to show up in court to do it or hire an attorney to do that for you.
 If more than four years pass between the date of repossession and the filing of the lawsuit, not only can you win the lawsuit, but you may also have the right to file a suit against them under the Fair Debt Collection Practice